ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 The next time I felt suspicious of this was with no coincidence at my very next job, but I didn't know that at the time.

-I just knew that in a normal situation, Eloise would have probably told me nothing more than that Rachel had quit, and probably in front of the rest of the team on Monday, and that would've been that - and yes, to avoid tension.
+I just knew that in a normal situation, Kandis would have probably told me nothing more than that Andrew had quit, and probably in front of the rest of the team on Monday, and that would've been that - and yes, to avoid tension.
 So I was pretty sure I wasn't in a normal situation.

 ...